Charmed! Consent FAQ

 Do one of the participants appear to be especially upset or withdrawn after the scene, out of proportion to what happened?

 Remember, some of these things can also happen in a negotiated scene, so there’s no “smoking gun” to be found.
-When in doubt approach a consent team member, who will check in on everybody after the scene and make sure they’re okay.
-If there is something wrong, the consent team is trained in how to handle it, and if there isn’t no harm is done.
+When in doubt, approach a consent team member, who will check in on everybody after the scene and make sure they’re okay.
+If there is something wrong, the consent team is trained in how to handle it, and if there isn’t then no harm is done.
 Please do NOT interrupt the scene in progress.

 My scene will involve my partner(s) saying “No, no, don’t” and things like that, but they aren’t meant as stop words.
 How do you handle that?